JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 ## Compounding Interest
 *[`pallets/compounding-interest`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/compounding-interest)*

 Many financial agreements involve interest for loaned or borrowed money.
-[Compounding interest](https://en.wikipedia.org/wiki/Compound_interest) is when new interest is paid on top of not only the original loan amount, the so-called "principle", but also any interest that has been previously paid.
+[Compounding interest](https://en.wikipedia.org/wiki/Compound_interest) is when new interest is paid on top of not only the original loan amount, the so-called "principal", but also any interest that has been previously paid.

 ### Discrete Compounding